phac-nml/ncov-dehoster/README.md

 - If you have the dependencies installed already you can skip the `-profile conda` step

+- You will need a human reference genome and to specify it with `--human_ref <path/to/reference>`.
+The nml path is in by default (sorry)

+- Slowest part of the pipeline is indexing the human reference with bwa index, if you have a bwa index of the human reference genome, pass it in with the parameter `--human_bwa_index <path/to/bwa_indexes>`

 - This is an initial version and there are potentially still bugs and changes to be made

+## Upcoming (Hopefully) Additions and Changes:

+- Nanopore removal and re-basecalling of fast5 raw data

+- Illumina working on gzipped files

+- More info in `summary_removal.csv` output